bgrins/videoconverter.js/README.md

 ## Instructions to build yourself

+Want to build the ffmpeg.js file for yourself?
 First, make sure you have Emscripten set up:

     git clone git@github.com:kripken/emscripten.git